How our tax code is rigged against black Americans

 Because living in the South Bronx I saw racism every single day—I didn’t want a job that overtly dealt with racism.
 It was too much emotionally for me to handle.

-You actually took a break from law to work as an investment banker for a while.
+You actually took a break from practicing law to work on Wall Street for a while.
 What was that like?

 As I talk about in my book, I worked in municipal finance working with state and local political officials, often from urban areas, so the municipal finance department I worked at was very racially diverse with several Black bankers as colleagues.
 The opposite was true in the corporate finance side.
 I only met one Black corporate finance investment banker during my stint on Wall Street.

 It struck me how the disparate racial impacts of the tax code didn’t come to your attention in law school or in your subsequent legal work, but only later, when you became an academic.
-Why is that?
-And what prompted you to go down this book path?
+Why was that?

 Because law school generally and NYU Law’s tax program specifically approached subjects from a colorblind perspective.
 The faculty are generally white and don’t understand race in America and what impact that could have on the effect of tax laws, so they don’t talk about it in their classes.
 I never had a Black faculty member while at NYU, and I don’t think (you can check me) that they have ever had a full-time faculty member teaching tax who wasn’t white—certainly none who were Black.